Top Tips To Prevent The Flu

 - Throw the towel away.

-Make Sure You Always Have Tissues To Hand When You Need Them
+Make Sure You Always Have Tissues To Hand

 Again, this may seem like such a basic piece of advice that it need not be given.
 However, very often people will cough, sneeze and spit without covering their mouths with a tissue.
 Tissues will catch all the germs you are emitting and allow you to put them straight in the bin, before they can be passed to anyone around you.
 It is vital that after disposing of your tissue, you wash your hands.
 Otherwise you risk sneezing germs onto your hand, and then offering those germs a quick and safe return to your body, whenever you next touch your nose, eyes or mouth.
 Those germs would also be passed to anyone and anything that you touched before next washing your hands.